agguro/linux-nasm/done/GTK/README.md

 The source code for GTK programming on Linux with NASM is moved to his own repository.

-GTK1 : is obsolete but I've add examples from the internet, just to have some nioce ideas. can be found in the [*repository of steshaw*](https://github.com/steshaw/gtk-examples) or on my github here.
+GTK1 : is obsolete but I've add examples from the internet, just to have some (nice) ideas. can be found in the [*repository of steshaw*](https://github.com/steshaw/gtk-examples) or on my github here.